Australia in World War I: Krithia

 In May 1915, Hamilton decided to concentrate his resources in the Helles sector.
 Birdwood withdrew Colonel McCay's 2nd Infantry Brigade and the New Zealand Infantry Brigade and they moved by sea to Cape Helles on 6 May.
 During the subsequent Second Battle of Krithia the two brigades suffered 1,827 casualties, including McCay, in an ill-advised daylight advance over open ground that could have been occupied after dark without loss.
 During May Turkish snipers were particularly active in Monash Valley.
 On 15 May, one shot and fatally wounded Major General Bridges.
 His body was returned to Australia and buried on the hill overlooking Royal Military College, Duntroon in Canberra.
 The Australian government sent Major General James Gordon Legge from Australia to replace him.

 Turkish counter-attack

 On 19 May 1915, the Turkish launched an assault against the Anzac perimeter.
 Forewarned by naval reconnaissance aircraft, the troops were on alert and the position was reinforced by the return of the 2nd and New Zealand Infantry Brigades from Cape Helles and the arrival of the 1st Light Horse Brigade and New Zealand Mounted Rifles Brigade from Egypt.
-Along most of the line, the attack met with immediate disaster, with the Turkish attackers swept away by the rifle and machine gun fire of the Anzac defenders.
+Along most of the line, the attack met with immediate disaster, the Turkish attackers being swept away by the rifle and machine gun fire of the Anzac defenders.
 At Courtney's Post, one of the most exposed parts of the perimeter, the Turks managed to enter the trenches but there they encountered Lance Corporal Albert Jacka and others, who drove them out again.
 For his action, Jacka became the first Australian to win the Victoria Cross in the war.